-We work with individuals, organisations, and multi-agencies creating awareness and delivering a coordinated service.
+We also work with individuals, organizations, and multi-agencies to create awareness and deliver coordinated services.

 Our unique business model facilitates women in three key areas:

 Social support through the provision of guidance, casework support, advice outreach, and signposting

 Skills development through one-to-one coaching, group workshops, and training

 Economic stability through income generation projects, business support, and facilitation of technology, giving access to the broader marketplace

 We also deliver bilingual services and workshops as we understand the limitations of language barriers and cultural and religious constraints for ethnic minority women.

 '' She made me feel safe and so I decided to open up and tell her my story.

 She was so kind and helpful just like my own sister, I felt an instant connection.